RMCollins175/Spectator-Tech-Test/README.md

     - I would have just made a request in NewsStory to get that article based on a unique id given by the API.
 But the API doesn't do give that option.
 I thought about using the URL as that's unique but React Router didn't like a nested url inside a url.
     - the other option was to use context as a wrapper for everything, so I could easily have each component access to props, but I thought that would be unneccessry and maybe overkill, plus I wanted to show I udnerstood props effectively and how to pass them around components from parent to child
 - Testing
     - I'm fairly new to testing in React.
 I understand the utility of testing, of course, but haven't quite got to grips with how best to test components and elements within.
-It's difficult to decipher what is useful to test and what is not.
-I understand that testing key functionality is a must, but a lot of what I've come accross online indicates that testing things like if a component mounted/rendered or not.
-I don't see the utility in that as much as other tests.
+I had a go at snapshot test, they are incomplete.
+I'm not quite sure how to use the dummy data to mock.
+A lot of these test I don't fully understand yet, but have taken them from online and adapted to fit this app.
+    - I would like to get to grips with testing the API calls.
+I know you can mock that.
+    - Currentty I have two tesst failing which I need to fix.
+But I feel they are testing the right thing, So i've left them there incomplete for me to look at further down the line.
 - Styling
     - my NewsStory component inherited styling from my DiscoverNews css
     - as a quick workaround I just overrided my NewsStory component with different styling.